Andrés Luna de San Pedro: Life and career

 Andres Luna de San Pedro y Pardo de Tavera was born on the 9th of September, 1887, in Paris, France.
 His parents are Juan Luna de San Pedro y Novicio and María de la Paz Pardo de Tavera y Gorricho.
 He is also a nephew of Don Trinidad H. Pardo de Tavera.

-He grew up in Paris until the age of six, when his father committed a crime of passion, on September 22, 1892.
-His father shot his mother, Paz, for allegedly committing adultery, and his maternal grandmother, Doña Juliana Gorricho. and both in their heads.
-He then left with his father after he was acquitted by a French court in February 1893.
+Luna grew up in Paris until the age of six, when his father shot Lunas mother, Paz, and Lunas maternal grandmother, Doña Juliana Gorricho, on September 22, 1892.
+Lunas father had frequently accused Paz of committing adultery in the time leading up to the killing.
+On February 8, 1893, Lunas father was acquitted by a French court, on the grounds that it had been a crime of passion.
+He subsequently left Paris together with Luna.
 After spending six months in Barcelona and Paris, they travelled by boat along with his uncle, Gen. Antonio N. Luna to Manila on May 24, 1894.

 Luna was taught art lessons by Miguel Zaragoza, and subsequently Ramon Santa Coloma and Lorenzo Guerrero.
 In Japan, he studied ceramics, followed by studying architecture at the International Correspondence School, where he earned his diploma in 1911.
 Later while he stayed in France, he studied at the École des Beaux-Arts.
 Upon return to the Philippines, he served as the architect of the City of Manila from 1920 to 1924.
 In 1938, he became a member of the Manila Beautiful Committee which was created for the beautification of the city.
 Throughout his career, Luna gained recognition for his works, including the St. Louis Exposition and the Philippine Institute of Architects.

 He died on January 22, 1952, at the age of 64.
 He was survived by his American wife, Grace, who later migrated back to the United States after his death.